ChrisDietrich405/english-in-eight-react-final/README.md

-This app is an English teaching website.
-This project includes bootstrap, react-icons and SASS
+   An English grammar website, built for my students after a few of them started teaching me programming.
+I used react-router-dom for the routing and SASS for the styling.
+I also used Bootstrap to build the navbar and some tables.

 ## How To Run This Project